 In the early part of the twentieth century, around the time Rudolf Steiner opened the first Waldorf School in Germany, the history of western art was characterized as incorporating the Seven Lively Arts: literature, dance, drama, architecture, sculpture, music and painting.
 There is a massive mural depicting these Seven Lively Arts at the Center for Performing Arts in Toronto!

 In his time, nearly one-hundred years ago, Steiner was concerned that teaching had become too abstract and strictly intellectual.
 And so, he created Waldorf education to bring the elements of feeling and willing (through the arts and hands-on activity) into all lessons to accompany thinking.
 The Seven Lively Arts give us a great scaffolding for bringing the arts into all of our teaching and learning.

 Do you want help planning main lesson blocks that incorporate the arts into your lessons?
-Check out my guidebook, Planning for Waldorf-Inspired Learning: Keeping It Simple.
+Check out my guidebook, Waldorf Homeschooling – Simplified: Your Toolkit for Grades 1 – 8.
 Or consider a Mentor Session with me.